Hindi: Script

-Romanization
+Romanisation

 The Government of India uses Hunterian transliteration as its official system of writing Hindi in the Latin script.
 Various other systems also exist, such as IAST, ITRANS and ISO 15919.

-Romanized Hindi, also called Hinglish, is the dominant form of Hindi online.
-In an analysis of YouTube comments, Palakodety et al., identified that 52% of comments were in Romanized Hindi, 46% in English, and 1% in Devanagari Hindi.
+Romanised Hindi, also called Hinglish, is the dominant form of Hindi online.
+In an analysis of YouTube comments, Palakodety et al., identified that 52% of comments were in Romanised Hindi, 46% in English, and 1% in Devanagari Hindi.

 Phonology

 Vocabulary

 Traditionally, Hindi words are divided into five principal categories according to their etymology: